Adaptive Project Management

 Adaptive Project Management in action: $800m light rail project brought back on track

 During 2018 a large construction company battled with a light rail project that was running over time and budget.
 Senior executives were especially worried about rising level of near misses and safety risk.
 After a series of narrative sessions with frontline management, supervisors, engineering, and contractors, the author helped them to analyse the patterns involved and to identify the bottlenecks preventing the smooth flow of work.
-We represented this information as a flow chart with the leverage points (areas of focus) highlighted.
+In collaboration with a Safety consultancy we represented this information as a flow chart with the leverage points (areas of focus) highlighted.
 This provided the common vision around which all participants could align and coordinate effort.
 Within a few months this project returned to the schedule, costs were in control again, and safety improved dramatically.